-1 The following adjustments are made to each indicator.
-M&A relates to fiscal year 2020 and later (after the launch of our corporate strategy in 2019)

-Adjusted Operating profit and EPS: Operating Profit excludes "Other income/expenses."
-No adjustments are made for the impact of exchange rate fluctuations; actual exchange rates are used.

-Adjusted ROIC: "Other income and other expenses" and "Depreciation and amortization of intangible fixed assets related to M&A" are deducted from operating profit after tax.
+\1 The following adjustments are made to each indicator.
+M&A relates to fiscal year 2020 and later (after the launch of our corporate strategy in 2019). • Adjusted Operating profit and EPS: Operating Profit excludes "Other income/expenses."
+No adjustments are made for the impact of exchange rate fluctuations; actual exchange rates are used. • Adjusted ROIC: "Other income and other expenses" and "Depreciation and amortization of intangible fixed assets related to M&A" are deducted from operating profit after tax.
 (Tax rate: Japan's statutory effective tax rate of about 30% is used.)
 "M&A-related assets (goodwill and intangible assets related to M&A)" is deducted from working capital.
-No adjustments are made for the impact of exchange rate fluctuation tax rate of about 2007 is used.)
-Final related assets gestimated as and actual exchange rates are used.

-• Adjusted FCF: "Cash inflows and outflows of other income and other expenses," "M&A-related expenditure," and "Business restructuring-related expenditure" are deducted.
 No adjustments are made for the impact of exchange rate fluctuations, and actual exchange rates are used.

-2 CAGR from fiscal year 2021 to fiscal year 2023, starting from fiscal year 2020
+-Adjusted FOF: "Cash inflows and outflows of other income and other expenses," "M&A-related expenditure," and "Business restructuring-related expenditure" are deducted.
+No adjustments are made for the impact of exchange rate fluctuations, and actual exchange rates are used. \2 CAGR from fiscal year 2021 to fiscal year 2023, starting from fiscal year 2020